What is an endangered species?

 Still, conservationists make it abundantly clear that since industrialization, more animal and plant populations are in danger than ever before.
 With an alarming number of species facing extinction, conservationists believe the survival of all creatures has become more dangerous.
 Extinction causes disruption of the natural order.
 A dying predator, for example, causes an overpopulation of prey.
 Killing prey reduces predators.
 The ripple effect caused by the loss of a species can affect everything in the environment, from plants to animals.

-See also What is environmental planning?
+See also What are lemurs?

 Manatees are in danger because they are often killed in boating accidents.